jbailey7/pokemon-card-pricing/README.md

 # Pokemon Card Identifier

-Identifies a Pokémon card from a photo using a fine-tuned EfficientNet-B0 and nearest-neighbour retrieval over 20,000+ cards.
+Identifies a Pokémon card from a photo using a fine-tuned EfficientNet-B0 and nearest-neighbor retrieval over 20,000+ cards.
 After identification, fetches current market price via the JustTCG API.

 ## Overview